Get Featured in Media

 • The neighborhood locals recommend

-So, if you want the real deal on the best location to stay in Shanghai from someone who’s actually lived here, this guide is for you.
+So, if you want the real deal on the best hotels in Shanghai from someone who’s actually lived here, this guide is for you.

-Let’s go! (or as they say in Shanghai: 走吧 zǒu ba!)
+Let’s go! (or as they say in China: 走吧 zǒu ba!)

 Where To Stay in Shanghai